- About this release

 Universal Print Server

 The Citrix Universal Print Server provides universal printing support for network printers.
-The Universal Print Server uses the Universal print driver.
+The Universal Print Server uses the Universal print driver, which is installed with XenDesktop.
 This solution enables you to use a single driver on a Server OS machine to allow network printing from any device.

 Citrix recommends the Citrix Universal Print Server for remote print server scenarios.
 The Universal Print Server transfers the print job over the network in an optimized and compressed format, thus minimizing network use and improving the user experience.